Marzipan Easter Eggs

 Chocolate-coated eggs

 - Melt compound chocolate in a bowl.
-Add a tablespoon or two of vegetable oil so it is a thick pouring consistency.
+Add a tablespoon or two of vegetable oil for a thick pouring consistency.

-Pro tip – make sure to let the excess drip off well otherwise there will be a pool of melted chocolate around the egg on the parchment paper.
-You don’t want that. - You can let the chocolate set then decorate with borders and blossoms (as shown in the video).
-Or you can stick some decoration to the eggs while the chocolate is still wet.
+Pro tip – Make sure to let the excess drip off well; otherwise, there will be a pool of melted chocolate around the egg on the parchment paper.
+You don’t want that. - You can let the chocolate set and then decorate with borders and blossoms (as shown in the video).
+Or you can decorate the eggs while the chocolate is still wet.

 Chocolate marzipan

-Now you can do the exact same thing with any marzipan – this chocolate marzipan uses cocoa powder in the vanilla marzipan to get that dark color but also to reduce the sweetness.
+Now, you can do the exact same thing with any marzipan.
+This chocolate marzipan uses cocoa powder in the vanilla marzipan to get that dark color and also to reduce the sweetness.

 You can leave the eggs uncoated with chocolate and decorate them with icing flowers just as we did the vanilla marzipan.

-Marzipan Easter eggs can be kept for a week up to 10 days if stored well.
+Marzipan Easter eggs can be kept for up to 10 days if stored properly.

 Marzipan and almond paste use the same ingredients.
-However, marzipan is smoother and can be colored and molded into different things like Easter eggs, marzipan fruits, and other shapes.
+However, marzipan is smoother and can be colored and molded into various shapes, such as Easter eggs, marzipan fruits, and other forms.
 Almond paste is coarse and a little less sweet because it has less powdered sugar.
-And it’s often used as filling in baked products like croissants.
+And it’s often used as a filling in baked products like croissants.

-While they both have similar ingredients, frangipani is very differently used than marzipan.
+While they both have similar ingredients, frangipani is used very differently from marzipan.
 Frangipani is used in baked treats, often at the bottom of a pie crust or galettes topped with fruits.
 Also, frangipani has whole eggs so it needs to be cooked, whereas marzipan can be used raw, eaten on its own, or added to other products as an ingredient.

-Same as sugar paste, it’s best to use food color gels to dye marzipan.
-Use a small amount with a toothpick as the color will intensify later.
+Same as sugar paste, it’s best to use food coloring gels to dye marzipan.
+Use a small amount with a toothpick, as the color will intensify later.
 Also, avoid kneading the paste aggressively to prevent the marzipan from getting oily.
-Over-kneading can cause oil from the nuts to separate making it hard to work with.
+Over-kneading can cause oil from the nuts to separate, making it hard to work with.

 Marzipan Easter Eggs